sthitaprajna-mishra/lldnotes/Design Patterns/DP_6_Structural_Facade.md

 ### Facade Pattern

+- Structural Design Pattern

-- A structural design pattern that provides a simplified interface to a complex system of classes, interfaces, or subsystems.
+- Provides a simplified interface to a complex system of classes, interfaces, or subsystems.

 - It hides the complexities of the subsystem and provides a single interface to the client.